kapilpr/Popular_Movies/README.md

 # Popular_Movies
 This app will allow users to discover the most popular movies playing.
-Features include a grid arrangement of the movie posters.
-The app allow users to change the sort order via a setting for
+Features include a grid arrangement of the movie posters and a sort order via a setting for

 Most Popular